anthroprose/operations/README.md

-operations
+continuous operations
 ==========

 [![Travis-CI Build Status](https://api.travis-ci.org/Jumpshot/operations.png)](https://travis-ci.org/Jumpshot/operations) [![Dependency Status](https://gemnasium.com/Jumpshot/operations.png)](https://gemnasium.com/Jumpshot/operations)

-## v0.2.0
+## v1.0.0

 Chef Cookbook for a single stack operations machine.

-This cookbook and associated role & metadata are currently tuned for a (we started with a c3.large with 2 cores and 3.75G of RAM) are are now using a m3.xlarge with 4cores and 15G of RAM (ElasticSearch some extra headroom to cover large log bursts of the half mill per minute variety and statsD with node eats CPU).
+This cookbook and associated role & metadata are currently tuned for a (we started with a c3.large with 2 cores and 3.75G of RAM) however are now using a m3.xlarge with 4cores and 15G of RAM (ElasticSearch some extra headroom to cover large log bursts of the half mill per minute variety and statsD with node eats CPU).
 In production we are capable of aggregating logs, indexing and serving live analytics for approximately 40,000 Transactions Per Minute of our Web App, which can be anywhere from 3 - 6 log lines per request (NginX, uWSGI, App) (anywhere from 250,000 to 500,000 loglines per minute at peak!).
 Additionally, and approximately 5,000,000 (yeah, thats Millions) commited time series datapoints are aggregated and written across a few thousand metrics every minute from diamond and statsD calls in the codebase.

-No special tuning has occured, and we are using standard EBS, no PIOPs or kernel settings at this point.
+The only thing besides verticle scaling that has occured is switching to PIOPs (500 IOPs).
 We're thinking about switching to https://github.com/armon/statsite or https://github.com/bitly/statsdaemon for a less CPU intensive statsD daemon (it currently uses more CPU than ElasticSearch, Carbon or Logstash).

-Included is a cloudformation template which will setup a 1:1 Min/Max ASG for guaranteeing uptime of the instance.
+Included is a CloudFormation template which will setup a 1:1 Min/Max ASG for guaranteeing uptime of the instance.
 All data is stored under /opt which is an EBS Mountpoint in AWS.
 Snapshots are taken every hour and on boot/reboot the machine checks for old snapshots to mount under /opt instead of re-installing or re-creating the drive.
 At most you may loose up to 1 hour of data with this setup, small gaps in graphs.

 # Log Aggregation/Analysis
-* ElasticSearch
+* ElasticSearch v1.1.0
-* Logstash
+* Logstash v1.4.0
 * Kibana
 * Rsyslog
 * Redis
 * Beaver

 # Time Series / Metrics
-* Graphite
+* Graphite v0.9.10
 * StatsD
-* Tattle (probably going to replace with seyren)
-* Skyline (In Progress)
+* Seyren

 # Continuous Integration / Delivery
 * Jenkins
+* Chef DK
-* Test Kitchen (In Progress)
+* Test Kitchen

 # Infrastructure Reporting
-* Netflix's ICE for AWS Billing Reporting
+* Netflix's ICE for AWS Billing & Usage Reporting

+## AWS
+* CloudFormation Templates for Networking
+* VPN Machine
+* CloudWatch Metrics Insertion
+* CloudWatch Alert Processing

 --------------------------------------------------------------------------------------